-- China Credit Facility provides Ralph Lauren Trading (Shanghai) Co., Ltd. with a revolving line of credit of up to 50 million Chinese Renminbi (approximately \$8 million) through April 3, 2019, which is also able to be used to support bank guarantees. - South Korea Credit Facility provides Ralph Lauren (Korea) Ltd. with a revolving line of credit of up to 47 billion South Korean Won (approximately \$42 million) through October 31, 2018.
+- China Credit Facility provides Ralph Lauren Trading (Shanghai) Co., Ltd. with a revolving line of credit of up to 50 million Chinese Renminbi (approximately \$7 million) through April 3, 2019, which is also able to be used to support bank guarantees. - South Korea Credit Facility provided Ralph Lauren (Korea) Ltd. with a revolving line of credit of up to 47 billion South Korean Won (approximately \$42 million) through October 31, 2018.
+During the third quarter of Fiscal 2019, the Company renewed the South Korea Credit Facility through October 31, 2019, with a reduced borrowing capacity of up to 30 billion South Korean Won (approximately \$27 million).

 During the first quarter of Fiscal 2019, the Company repaid approximately \$10 million in borrowings that were previously outstanding under its Pan-Asia Credit Facilities.
-As of June 30, 2018, there were no borrowings outstanding under the Pan-Asia Credit Facilities.
+As of September 29, 2018, there were no borrowings outstanding under the Pan-Asia Credit Facilities.